Adam-Prieto/demo-repo2/README.md

 Commit 3 - Try switching back to bug-fix and pushing\
 Commit 4 - Switching branched worked, I'm getting the hang of this!\
 Commit 7 - Switching back to bug-fix-experimental to finish it off.\
-Commit 8 - Successfully switched back to bug-fix-experimental.
+Commit 8 - Successfully switched back to bug-fix-experimental.\
+Commit 9 - Last Commit for bug-fix-experimental.

 ### Git Terminal Commands Used